urbit/docs/docs/hoon/syntax.md

 ## Tall regular form

 Tall regular form starts with the rune, followed by a `gap`.
-(Remember, a `gap` is any whitespace except `ace`, including either comments or line breaks.).
+(Remember, a `gap` is any whitespace other than `ace`.).
 After that are the number and types of subexpressions appropriate for that rune.
 Each subexpression is separated from the others by a `gap`.

 Let's call everything in the twig after the initial rune the twig *body*.
 There are four body subtypes: *fixed*, *running*, *jogging*,